MuhammadAli-M/ios-simple-news-app/README.md

 ## Notes

 Some headlines may be repeated.
-This is as there as some common headlines between the selected categories.
+This is as there are some common headlines among the selected categories.
 I also show the category beside the source newspaper.

 ## Screenshots